Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 If you’re up for something more resort-y, head to Klong Muang.

-No matter what beach vibe you’re in the market for – there’s a few to explore in the vicinity.
+No matter what beach vibe you’re in the market for – there are a few to explore in the vicinity.

 5) Blow Some Bubbles Scuba Diving at Ao Nang Islands